lookitscook/kiosk/README.md

 Basic kiosk packaged application.
 Allows any URL to be loaded as a fullscreen kiosk in Google Chrome or Chrome OS, also disables device sleep mode while app is running.

+## Release Notifications

+Interested in being notified prior to a new release of the Kiosk app?
+We will be publishing notification email one week prior to any new releases to allow time for final testing and debugging.
+You can [sign up here](http://eepurl.com/cIylnv).

 ## Features

 ### System